RandyMeyer/Unix-Installation-Scripts/README.md

 ##Automated Installs - Record & Replay

-Options passed to DTXINST:
+Options passed to DTXINST

-  -r:  Run the install interactively to record a response file
+    -r  - Run the install interactively to record a response file

-  -s:  Run the install non-interactively using a prerecorded response file -l <LogFile>:  Path to <LogFile> where the results of the install are logged
+    -s  - Run the install non-interactively using a prerecorded response file

+    -l  - Path to LogFile where the results of the install are logged

 ## examples